Item Number: JNR-TRIVIA

 STEP-BY-STEP INSTRUCTIONS TO MAKE A TRIVIA GAME: You will receive a Teacher Guide with lesson plans, teaching strategies, ideas, and assessment tools and a Student Workbook with illustrated instructions.
 Also included are optional Extension Activities for extra challenges and sample quizzes about a diverse variety of topics: countries, an author, sports, wacky science facts, and brainteasers.

-SHAKE UP YOUR COMPUTER CURRICULUM WITH A ONE-OF-A-KIND PROJECT: A unique trivia quiz adds excitement and variety to a technology program.
+SHAKE UP YOUR COMPUTER CURRICULUM WITH A ONE-OF-A-KIND PROJECT: A unique trivia forms quiz adds excitement and variety to a technology program.
 Break up those necessary keyboarding classes with a fun and stimulating activity.
-Students build all-new skills in learning the Google Forms app as they develop vital learning objectives such as planning and organizing, researching to fact-check, devising credible incorrect answers, considering suitable point value, providing helpful feedback, and analyzing results.
+Students build all-new skills using Google Forms or Microsoft Forms.
+They develop vital learning objectives such as planning and organizing, researching to fact-check, devising credible incorrect answers, considering suitable point value, providing helpful feedback, and analyzing results.

 STUDENTS AS CONTENT PRODUCERS: Unleash young learners’ creative potential.
 Tech-savvy students, generally consumers of technology, are actively engaged when they construct their own interactive projects.
 Composing a trivia quiz to share with their friends is a powerful hook.